 Causes of transient hypoglycemia are

-Deficiency of glycogen stores at birth is common in very low-birth-weight preterm infants, infants who are small for gestational age because of placental insufficiency, and infants who have perinatal asphyxia.
+Deficiency of glycogen stores at birth is common among preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
+Prematurity is defined by the gestational age at which infants are born.
+Previously, any infant weighing read more who have a very low birth weight, infants who are small for gestational age Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more because of placental insufficiency, and infants who have perinatal asphyxia.
 Anaerobic glycolysis consumes glycogen stores in these infants, and hypoglycemia may develop at any time in the first few hours or days, especially if there is a prolonged interval between feedings or if nutritional intake is poor.
 A sustained input of exogenous glucose is therefore important to prevent hypoglycemia.

 Causes of persistent hypoglycemia include